 Tickets Main Gate (Gate 3): This gate sells tickets to the festival and is the main entrance for the public.
 The gate opens at 1pm Friday and is open all day Saturday and Sunday.
 This is an important public relations point for the patrons coming to the festival and gives a good impression on our organization.

 Workshop Stage Managers: This job is to host many of the performance areas during the festival and to provide an information table.
 The crew member at each performance area is to assist the performers and PA operators, and to introduce the performer when the workshop begins.
-The goal is to keep the area running on schedule and to help the performers with anything they need.
+The goal is to keep the area running on schedule (workshops begin and end on time) and to help the performers with anything they need.
 The performance seating areas are divided into LOW and HIGH with aisles which are to be kept clear for safety and easy access.
 If there are chairs or benches they need to be straightened after each workshop.